QSaman/website/pages/03.tutorial/01.notes/001.gnu_linux/006.Security/002.gpg/docs.md

 # Verifying Integrity of a File

+First you need to import the public key to verify the file.
+Usually you are provided with the fingerprint of the public key and maybe the public key itself.
+There are two options to import it.

+## Import Public Key Directly

 First you need to download the public key from the website that has `asc` extension.
 It's a public key in Base64 format which is called `ASCII armor` file in OpenGPG [Standard](https://en.wikipedia.org/wiki/Base64#OpenPGP).

 You can check fingerprint of the public key without importing it by running this command: